eugeneslab-foxtrip/foxtrip.documentation.api/__user_list.md

-# Getting list of users
+# Getting list of users (19)

 Users who have privileges can send request list of registered users.
 To send request the host must have API key and role appropriate **admin** or **memeber**.

 ````
-GET /api/v1/user-list/$pageNumber$ HTTP/1.1
+GET /api/v1?request=19&page=$pageNumber$ HTTP/1.1
 ````
 ### Arguments
-**pageNumber** - page number for request users.
+**page** - page number for request users.
 Every page contains 20 users.
 If a host requests page number more then exist, array block will be empty in response body.

 ### Response